 Manage and maintain hacker space, repair and refurbish professional/industrial-grade machinery, and assist with completion of customer orders.

-Working with investors to quickly prototype and create Android applications.
+Working with angel investors to quickly prototype and create Android applications.

-I mentored and judged up to the final at the largest (700+ participant) hackathon in Western Canada!
+I mentored and helped judge the largest (700+ participant) hackathon in Western Canada!